 So, email No.1 is already running.
 Now, to make the condition of the scenario above work, we need to create a new event to be able to automatically determine whether or not a user has opened email No.1.

-To do that, edit email No.1 and go to the Review and launch tab.
+To do that, edit email No.1 and go to the Conditions of sending -> Events for message sequences.

-Clicking this button will expand an additional screen, where you can create events that will be recorded when interacting with this auto message.
-You can also assign names to these events and choose which events you want to track.
+Clicking the Configure button will expand an additional screen, where you can create events that will be recorded when interacting with this triggered message.
+You can also assign names to these events and choose the events you want to track.

-After you've saved this auto message, the additional events you've set will be added and saved in the event list.
-You can use them as a trigger for the next auto message of the sequence right away.
+After you've saved this triggered message, the additional events you've set will be added and saved in the event list.
+You can use them as a trigger for the next message of the sequence right away.

-Then you can start creating the next auto message (email No.2).
+Then you can start creating the next triggered message (email No.2).
 In the Trigger tab you will need to choose communication event that you just created in the previous message:

-Next, just set up this auto message the usual way and save it.
-Great, your auto message sequence is now running.
+Next, just set up this triggered message the usual way and save it.
+Well done, your triggered message sequence is now running.

 Such sequences will help you fully personalize and automate communication with your visitors.
 You can create sequences of any length and complexity.